choojs/website/content/docs/networking/index.md

 And that's it!
 We hope you've now read enough to get started with network protocols in the browser!
 There's much more to explore, and as the web evolves so will the protocols.
-But we're confident that interfacing Choo with the browser's networking protocols will always remain straight forward and convenient.
+But we're confident that interfacing Choo with the browser's networking protocols will always remain straightforward and convenient.
 Happy (network) hacking!